 Econometrics and Statistics

-Econometrics and statistics are concerned with the combination of economic, mathematical, and computer techniques in the analysis of economic and business problems such as forecasting, demand and cost analyses, model-building, and testing empirical implications of theories.
+Econometrics and statistics are concerned with the combination of economic, mathematical, and computer techniques in the analysis of economic and business problems such as forecasting, demand and cost analyses, model-building, analysis of big data and testing empirical implications of theories.

 Study in this area integrates a comprehensive program of course work with extensive research.
 The program is designed for students who wish to do research in statistical methods that are motivated by business applications.
 Students are able to design an individual program of study by combining courses in specific areas of business, such as economics, finance, accounting, marketing, or international business with advanced courses in statistical methods.